CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/QE_overview/README.md

 ## Getting Started with Quantum-ESPRESSO

-Running jobs with the PWSCF module of QE requires at minimum: 1) the pw.x executable, 2) an input file, and 3) pseudopotentials in UPF format.
-Types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
-This tutorial will utilize [ONCV pseudopotentials](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psps") optimized for PBE calcultions
+Running jobs with the PWSCF module of QE requires at minimum:

+1) the pw.x executable and its corresponding environment
+2) an input file
+3) pseudopotentials in UPF format

+Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
+This tutorial will utilize a [ONCV pseudopotentials](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") optimized for PBE calcultions.

-Code:
+As mentioned previously, the pw.x executable and environment will be readily available to participants of the tutorial.

+Now we will begin by dissecting the QE input file using bulk Si as an example.

+### Input file basics

+The all-in-one guide for PWscf keywords is [here](https://www.quantum-espresso.org/Doc/INPUT_PW.html).
+This tutorial will address many of the most basic specifications.

+Let's take a look at the file `si.in` located in this head directory, starting with the `&control` namelist:

 ```
-Command line things
+ &control
+   restart_mode = 'from_scratch',
+   calculation  = 'scf',
+   prefix       = 'si',
+   outdir       = './',
+   pseudo_dir = './',
+   tprnfor = .true.,
+ /
 ```
+Start by noting the formatting of namelists; the `&` starts the namelist and the `/` terminates it.
+Keywords are separated by commas (and for our convenience but not necessarily, line breaks). `restart_mode = 'from_scratch',` implies that we are starting a calcualtion from scratch rather than restarting. `calculation  = 'scf',` entails that we are running a single-point self-consistent field (SCF) energy calculation.
+The prefix keyword sets the nomenclature for all output files.
+The `outdir` and `pseudo_dir` keywords specify the desired location of the outputs and pseudopotentials, respectively.
+In both cases, that will be the present directory `./`.
+Lastly, and importantly for DPMD applications `tprnfor = .true.,` will ensure that the atom-centered forces will be printed in the QE output.